-This group is in their 2nd year of collaboration.
+This group is in their 3rd year of collaboration.
 The group of students consists of their middle school choirs, led my Ms. Natalie Gray (AOS) and Ms. Alicia Jones (KIPP SHARPSTOWN).
 AOS has been part of Partnerschools for 6 years, the school previously collaborated with the Yellowstone Academy.
 We will begin with virtual songwriting classes this fall, and we hope to sing together in-person in the spring of 2022.

 More info on the Annunciation Orthodox School

 Annunciation Orthodox School Teacher